dunhampa/petedunham_com/content/projects/Full Stack Learning Resources/index.md

 This article explains everything on the software spectrum from burning barrels full of cash to what it takes a computer to print an “A” on the screen.

-The first time I read this.. my mind was blown.
+The first time I read this.. my. mind. was. blown.

-Because of some visual animations in the *official* online version, below, somewhat difficult to consume.
+Because of some visual animations in the *official* online version, below, I find somewhat difficult to /readconsume.
 I recommend googling for the PDF and reading that instead :
-<a href="https://www.google.com">this wikipedia article</a>.
+<a href="https://veryinteractive.net/content/2-library/25-what-is-code/ford-whatiscode.pdf">PDF version</a>.

 The full article is available online for free <a href="https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/"> What is Code (Interactive)</a>.